 The irony?
 The businesses in blacklisted or restricted industries need loans for the same reasons their counterparts in greenlighted industries do, at roughly the same rates.

-(Common reasons for applying for a loan include temporarily increasing inventory-purchasing capacity, a bridge loan or cash flow gap loan that can close the gap and pay bills while you wait for a traditional bank loan, an opportunity from suppliers for a discount on inventory that requires a large upfront purchase, and more.)
+(Common reasons for applying for a loan include temporarily increasing inventory-purchasing capacity, a commercial bridge loan or cash flow gap loan that can close the gap and pay bills while you wait for a traditional bank loan, an opportunity from suppliers for a discount on inventory that requires a large upfront purchase, and more.)

 Here are the 4 main reasons why some lenders won’t work with certain industries, as well as where you can go instead if you’ve been shut out.

 “Lenders don’t want to support industries that they feel are in nefarious markets,” says Ryan Conti, the Customer Success Director at Fundera who manages the team advocating on behalf of small business owners who need funding.
 “Even though alternative lenders are more open to different businesses and models than banks are, there are certain industries that no one will touch.”

 These industries include adult entertainment and pornography, gambling and pawn shops, for obvious reasons—their reputations precede them.
 Conti says that “almost no one” will work with firearm dealers and businesses selling drug paraphernalia—even in states where cannabis is legal, due to the federal stance on marijuana.